JavierMartinAme/seq_nms_yolo/README.md

 This project combines **YOLOv2**([reference](https://arxiv.org/abs/1506.02640)) and **seq-nms**([reference](https://arxiv.org/abs/1602.08465)) to realise **real time video detection**.

 ## Steps
-1. create a conda environment with `conda create --name env-name python=2.7`
+1. create a conda environment with `conda create --name env-name python=2.7`;
 1. `make` the project;
 1. Download `yolo.weights` and `tiny-yolo.weights` by running `wget https://pjreddie.com/media/files/yolo.weights` and `wget https://pjreddie.com/media/files/yolov2-tiny.weights`;
 1. Copy a video file to the video folder, for example, `input.mp4`;
+1. Make sure you have all these libraries: fd;
+    fdf;
+    fdsf;
 1. In the video folder, run `python video2img.py -i input.mp4` and then `python get_pkllist.py`;
 1. Return to root floder and run `python yolo_seqnms.py` to generate output images in `video/output`;
 1. If you want to reconstruct a video from these output images, you can go to the video folder and run `python img2video.py -i output`